awsdocs/aws-doc-sdk-examples/README.md

 - Relevance
 - Feasibility

-**All examples request should be made as early as possible.
-For larger examples, this should be at least two months in advance of the requied date.**
+**All examples requests should be made as early as possible.
+For larger examples, this should be at least two months in advance of the required date.**

 Based on the evaluation, we determine the priority of each request and allocate resources accordingly.
 We prioritize requests that are clear, relevant, and can be completed in a reasonable amount of time.
 An accompanying high quality PR increases the chance we can address the request.